ethpandaops/ethereum-package/README.md

 ## Pre-funded accounts at Genesis

-This package builds on top of the [`eth-network-package`](https://github.com/kurtosis-tech/eth-network-package) and comes with [seven prefunded keys for testing](https://github.com/kurtosis-tech/eth-network-package/blob/main/src/prelaunch_data_generator/genesis_constants/genesis_constants.star).
+This package comes with [seven prefunded keys for testing](https://github.com/kurtosis-tech/ethereum-package/blob/main/src/prelaunch_data_generator/genesis_constants/genesis_constants.star).

 Here's a table of where the keys are used